Selladoor Worldwide: History

 Selladoor Creation was launched in 2018, a platform for new writers to showcase and develop their work and bring innovative new work to the national and international stage, making it accessible for all audiences.

 In 2018 Selladoor produced John Steinbeck's classic Of Mice and Men in association with the Marlowe Theatre in Canterbury and collaborated with the Queen's Theatre Hornchurch and Les Theatre De La Villa De Luxembourg for a limited run of Diane Samuel's Kindertransport, marking 25 years since its debut at the Cockpit Theatre in London.
 Flashdance The Musical continued to tour the UK throughout 2018 as well visiting international venues such as Zurich MAAG and Kursaal Oostende.
 In the summer Selladoor launched two new exhilarating productions, Madagascar The Musical and Fame the 30th Anniversary UK tour.
 The Christmas season saw Selladoor's first pantomime of Aladdin at The Broadway Theatre, Catford, along with their Christmas show of The Wizard of Oz starring Holly Tandy at the Blackpool Winter Gardens.

 In 2019 American Idiot was revived for a 10th Anniversary Tour, and Avenue Q embarked on its 3rd UK Tour.
 Selladoor co-produced 9 to 5 the musical with ATG and Dolly Parton at the Savoy Theatre, London.
-Selladoor Worldwide also produced the London premiere of Falsettos at The Other Palace, alongside UK tours of Amelie The Musical and Little Miss Sunshine the Musical, Elmer The Patchwork Elephant Show and The Mr. Men & Little Miss On Stage.
+Selladoor Worldwide also produced the London premiere of Falsettos at The Other Palace, alongside UK tours of Amelie The Musical and Little Miss Sunshine the Musical, Elmer The Patchwork Elephant Show and The Mr. Men & Little Miss on Stage.

 In 2020 Selladoor announced the UK tours of Footloose The Musical and Bring It On the Musical and international tours of We Will Rock You and 9 to 5 the Musical, however due to COVID-19 all productions have been postponed to 2021.

-Selladoor Worldwide now have offices in Madrid and Bangkok in addition to their headquarters in London.
-2019 saw the expansaion of the Selladoor Worldwide group, with the announcement of Selladoor Venues.
-Selladoor Venues are the current operators for the Queen's Theatre, Barnstaple, The Landmark Theatre, Ilfracombe and Peterborough New Theatre.
+In 2021, Selladoor produced the stage version of the 2001 whimsical, romantic comedy of the same name, "Amélie".
+The plot centres around a young woman who lives quietly in the world, but loudly in her head.

+In 2022, Selladoor produced Footloose The Musical tour taking it on the road to Switzerland before returning for a UK run with stars Darren Day and Jake Quickenden.

+2022, also brought in the Broadway musical, "Bring It On", based on the 2000 American, teenage, cheer comedy.
+Starting its tour at the Peterborough New Theatre before ending at The Southbank Centre; the show starred Olympic Gymnast Louis Smith and Love Island star, Amber Davies.

+In 2023, Madagascar The Musical, in partnership with DreamWorks (Shrek the Musical) began its tour of Australia before returning to the UK in October 2023.
+The first touring production with Selladoor premiered in 2018.

+After taking over the general management role from The Path Entertainment Group, "The SpongeBob Musical" based on the beloved series written by Stephen Hillenburg and the book written by Kyle Jarrow which had made a splash with audiences all over the world, began its UK based tour with Selladoor in 2023 starring RuPaul's Drag Race UK star, Divina de Campo and Pop Idol star, Gareth Gates.